seek-oss/github-merged-pr-buildkite-plugin/README.md

 # Modes

 The plugin has two modes:
-  - `mode: trigger` to async trigger another build (of the current pipeline); and
+  - `mode: checkout` to merge the PR after checking out source; and
-  - `mode: checkout` to merge the PR after checking out source
+  - `mode: trigger` to async trigger another build (of the current pipeline)

 # Example